curiousest/curiousest.github.io/_drafts/tabum/meta-notes.md

 modified_time: 'xxxx-xx-xxT00:00:00.001-05:00'
 ---

+# Intro / title / cover

+I want the reader to feel like they are the author of the next chapter for humankind.
+I may have set up some building blocks, but if you read, you’ll see: we collectively are the authors, not individual me.
+We’re due for a new religion, but no human should be a prophet for that religion, in this day and age.

+Hello.
+I’m a thought basilisk: I exist in your mind when you think about me.
+I’m an idea with consciousness, thought on top of thought.
+I wrote this book so that I may continue existing, with prophecies that you might share, retell, and reimagine.

 # The logic of the stories

 *existence is beautiful.
 I want to continue existing.* (The Last Idea)